China is inching closer to becoming the world’s largest entertainment market and Hollywood studios are struggling to adapt.

 According to Peilin Chou, “There is just a tremendous amount of talent here.
 I would say the biggest difference between artists here and artists that have worked on major Hollywood films is not lack of talent or lack of drive or ambition.
 It’s just that that they haven’t had the opportunity yet to work on world-class quality animated films until now.”

 And in a nice bit of karma, Hollywood’s relatively few Asian-Americans have become increasingly critical for the industry’s China ambitions.
 It turns out making films that resonate strongly with Chinese families requires actual experience in Chinese families, or at least in the culture or language.

 Twenty years later, Katzenberg would ask Chou to come to Shanghai to oversee creative development at Oriental DreamWorks, making her one of a select group of executives who have run creative development at both Hollywood and Chinese studios.
-Indeed, the few Asian-Americans in Hollywood with development experience now find themselves in great demand as studios struggle with how to appeal to Chinese viewers, especially given the challenges of navigating China and its rapidly changing viewers.
+Indeed, the few Asian-Americans in Hollywood with development experience now find themselves in great demand as studios struggle with how to appeal to Chinese viewers.